icgc-argo/argo-docs/docs/submission/submitted-data.md

 > **A donor must be clinically complete before any of their molecular analysis files are released to the program members.**

-Check out [Clinical Data Validation Rules](/docs/submission/clinical-data-validation-rules#clinical-data-completeness) for more information on how clinical completeness is calculated.
+Check out [Clinical Data Validation Rules](/docs/submission/clinical-data-validation-rules) for more information on how clinical completion is calculated.

 #### % Donors with Tumour & Normal